 - Cost: Each ABE trip costs $425.
 International trips have the added cost of flights.
-In the past, flights to Guatemala have cost $764.40 (2014) and $952.80 (2015).
-International ABE trips have the additional expense of $25 for an ISIC card.
-We require International Student ID Cards (ISIC) to all CSB/SJU students, faculty and staff traveling internationally on short-term programs.
-The Basic ISIC card ($25) is required to bridge the gap for emergency evacuation and repatriation insurance.
+In the past, flights to Guatemala have cost $952.80 (2015) and $869.20 (2016).
+International ABE trips have an additional $10.74 expense for a CISI insurance card.
+We require CISI insurance cards for all CSB/SJU students, faculty and staff traveling internationally on short-term programs.
 All participants traveling internationally must have a valid passport.
 Your passport should be valid (not expire) for a minimum of six months after your return.
 You would have an additional expense if you need to purchase or renew your passport.
 International destinations may also charge for a tourist card or visa.
 You are responsible for the cost of any required tourist documents.
 Participants that are flying to their trip destination are responsible for their own transportation to and from the MSP airport, the cost of any bags they choose to check and any food they choose to purchase (meals are provided for the group once they arrive at their destination).
 Souvenirs and optional excursions are individual expenses.

 - Travel: The group will fly from Minneapolis to Guatemala City.
 Once there, transportation will be provided to San Lucas Mission.

-- Lodging: The group will be staying in one of the hotels near the mission during the week (See blue squares on map).
+- Lodging: The group will be staying in one of the hotels near the mission during the week.

-- Work: Groups may be working in housing projects, reforestation, coffee bean processing, and more!
-Their work will be based on whatever the community's needs are at that time.
-Due to Holy Week, participants will only complete service work on Monday and Tuesday.
-The rest of the week will be spent learning and participating in cultural events, such as parades, in celebration of Holy Week!
+- Work: Groups may be working on housing projects, reforestation, coffee bean processing, and more!
+Work will be based on whatever the community's needs are at that time.

 - More Information: Pre-Arrival Packet

-Interested in applying to co-lead or participate on the Guatemala trip?
-Apply here to co-lead, here to participate and here to advise!
+Interested in applying?
+Apply here to apply to co-lead, here to apply to participate, and here to apply to advise!